sbarzaghialteaup/cf-prompt/README.md

 # Cloud Foundry Target in Shell Prompt

-My single line of code... not so much to say, just add the current Cloud Foundry organization and space to the shell prompt...
+My single line of code... not so much to say, it just add the current Cloud Foundry organization and space to the shell prompt...

 ## Example
 Org and space are in squared brakets: